The coming Rapture

 The Bible warns of a coming day when all who are found waiting in faith for Jesus Christ (Yeshua Ha'Mashiach in Hebrew), will be removed from the Earth "In a moment, in the twinkling of an eye" . . .

 What is this strange, bizarre, mysterious, Bible prophecy all about?

-The Scriptures warn us Jesus-Yeshua, the promised Messiah, will return . . . twice:
+The Scriptures warn us Jesus Christ, the promised Messiah, will return . . .
+TWICE:

-First, "as a thief in the night" . . . for those who waited in faith
+First, "As a thief in the night" . . .
+FOR those who

 "And to wait for His Son from Heaven,

 "For God did NOT appoint us (believing Christians) to wrath,